 - Is there a high frequency of theft or crime on the buses?

-Besides, in some cases flying might just be the cheapest option.
+Besides, in some cases, flying might just be the cheapest option.

 For instance, when researching transportation for my upcoming trip to Ireland, Scotland, and London, I looked at different modes of transportation between Dublin, Edinburgh, and London.
 In my case, there were no train options available between Dublin and Edinburgh, and the train ride from Edinburgh to London had a duration of roughly 4 hours and cost $114.
-When I looked at airfare between Dublin and Edinburgh (1 hour and 15 minutes flight for $83) and Edinburgh and London (1 hour and 35 minute flight for $85), flying made a whole lot more sense.
+When I looked at airfare between Dublin and Edinburgh (1 hour and 15 minutes flight for $83) and Edinburgh and London (1 hour and 35-minute flight for $85), flying made a whole lot more sense.

 So if you need to travel a great distance during your trip, from one city or country to another, my advice to you is to look into the option of flying before booking any other transportation options.
 While in some regions of the world (like South America) it may not be worthwhile to fly because of price and/or schedule, in other regions of the world you may be shocked at just how affordable flying can be.

 However, before you book a flight, make sure you do research on the airlines you plan to use.
-It will really ruin your trip if you book a flight from Dublin to Edinburgh and then get to the airport only to find out your flight has been significantly delayed or cancelled.
+It will really ruin your trip if you book a flight from Dublin to Edinburgh and then get to the airport only to find out your flight has been significantly delayed or canceled.

 A website that I commonly use to research the on-time\cancellation history of flights before I book them is Flightstats.com.
 As you can see below, I did some research on the on-time\cancellation history of Aer Lingus flights from Dublin to Edinburgh and got some pretty valuable information.